the second DEATH STAR, the

 - Final Boss: Jerec.
 Doubles as a minor Puzzle Boss and Damage-Sponge Boss.

 - Game Mod: Utterly loads of them.
 Jedi Knight is very mod-friendly with loads of user-created content available online ranging from new skins to weapons to original missions.

 - Grans' taunts consist of the same two lines spoken by the Gran in the first cutscene, resulting in them taunting Kyle how Nar Shaddaa will be his grave... in Barons Hed.

 - Force Destruction in the capable hands of Jerec is shown to be powerful enough to fatally cripple a docked capital ship, but in actual gameplay it doesn't do much more than hit really hard.

-- Speaking of Jerec, he is shown to be without eyes (originally, he was intended to be a human whose dark side nature caused his eyes to rot away; eventually he was retconned into an eyeless humanoid species called the Miraluka), yet Force Blinding works on him perfectly fine in-game (although I guess you can argue that Force Blinding would cut off his ability to see through the Force as well).
+- Jerec is shown to be without eyes (originally, he was intended to be a human whose dark side nature caused his eyes to rot away; eventually he was retconned into an eyeless humanoid species called the Miraluka), yet Force Blinding works on him perfectly fine in-game (although you can argue that Force Blinding would cut off his ability to see through the Force as well).

-- Giant Space Flea From No Where: There's a Drugon in Barons Hed's main pool for some reason.
-Two levels later, you can (optionally) stumble in a room of Jerec's Palace.... which, for some reasons hosts a Kell Dragon.
+- Giant Space Flea from Nowhere: There's a pair of Drugons in Barons Hed's main pool for some reason.
+Two levels later, you can (optionally) stumble in a room of Jerec's Palace... which, for some reason hosts a Kell Dragon.

 - Half the Man He Used to Be: Maw is cut in half at the waist by Rahn during the opening cutscene.
 He spends the rest of the game without his legs, using telekinesis to get around.
 In the instruction booklet, he's described as "a levitating incarnation of rage".